-Plateau Project - featured in Vogue Living
+Plateau Project - Featured in Vogue Living

 Ask any photographer the secret to their craft and they’ll answer with ‘light’.
 This sentiment couldn’t be truer for celebrated fashion photographer Georges Antoni, especially when it came to searching for a family home with his wife Phoebe.” - Vogue Living